elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 - Elastic Cloud credentials (ES_HOST, ES_USERNAME, ES_PASSWORD)

   On the deployment overview page of your cloud setup, copy down the Elasticsearch Endpoint(ES_HOST).
-  Authentication username and password (ES_USERNAME, ES_PASSWORD) will be provided upon Elastic Cloud creation.
+  Username and password (ES_USERNAME, ES_PASSWORD) will be provided upon Elastic Cloud creation.

-Folow below steps to configure GKE with Elastic Agent:
+## Folow below steps to configure GKE with Elastic Agent:

 1. **Step 1: Initialise and login to your Google project**